 Daoud v Daoud, 347176 (December 19, 2019).
 COA affirmed Circuit Court confirmation of DRAA award.
 Past domestic violence and PPO.
-Where arbitrator provided parties equal opportunity to present evidence and testimony on all marital issues, recognized and applied current and controlling Michigan law, and explained his uneven distribution of property, there was no basis for concluding arbitrator exceeded authority in issuing award.
+Where arbitrator provided parties equal opportunity to present evidence and testimony on all marital issues, recognized and applied Michigan law, and explained uneven distribution of property, there was no basis for concluding arbitrator exceeded authority.